wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V2.7: 08-Jan-2025 by wavemotion-dave
+* Rewrote the disk write handling to only write dirty sectors and avoid writing the whole disk.
+This greatly improves the reliability of writing on the DSi with SD card (and speeds them up).
+* Minor cleanup of messaging to improve the UI experience - better error checking on file reads/writes.

 V2.6: 05-Jan-2025 by wavemotion-dave
 * Added p-code card emulation.
 Requires 12K p-code DSR and 48K (64K space) internal GROM.
 See Atariage for details.
 * Automatically enable the 8K/32K 'SUPERSPACE RAM' for various flavors of the Editor-Assembler GROM.